themmyloluwaa/100DaysOfGrowth/readme.md

 - I created an organization, project, team and repository on github for the microservice project i'm starting with 3 other colleagues.
 - I built a hulu clone using nextjs, tailwindcss and deployed to vercel.
 The goal of this project was to play with nextjs and tailwindcss.
 Find it here [Hulu](https://hulu-theta-murex.vercel.app/)
 - I rested :)

+### Day 30

+- I solved 3 algorithm questions and learnt that the time complexity of your algorithms is influenced by the choice of data structures and the operation on the inputs in the data structures.

+- I finished up the linux basics for hackers book and learnt so much about the linux kernel, working with the terminal and even some scripting using python and bash

+- I continued learning about #kubernetes and learnt about the steps involved in setting up a high availability cluster on nodes.
+I have to say, the work these cloud providers do with helping you setup a control plane is underappreciated.

+- I also learnt about node draining in kubernetes